Part 4

 “Are there any other creatures that talk?
 Or communicate?”

 And your mother (for that day she was there) replied there are many.
-There are the noble roaches, masters of agriculture and husbandry, who we taught to speak, and who have accepted our protection for services rendered.
+There are the chorus roaches, masters of agriculture and husbandry, who we taught to speak, and who have accepted our protection for services rendered.

 The spinners ants and gestaltes bees alone are inept, and lack speech in their spiracles, but they conglomerate into autonomous hives whose cunning we learned to reckon.
 They are thought (perhaps by conjecture, or interpretation) to serve some queen, of like we have never been allowed to meet.
 They have dispatched learnèd workers as liasons, and arrangements have been made by interpreting bodily motions and pheromones, but they remain baffling servants.